rjp44/talk-and-walk/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may result in attendees being asked to leave the group and not being given information about the start p[oint of future walks.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may result in attendees being asked to leave the group of walkers and/or not being given information about the start point of future walks.

 ## Attribution